1999Lyd/LLaViDA/README.md

 # perception with BEVFormer
 # Clone BEVFormer
 git clone https://github.com/fundamentalvision/BEVFormer.git
 # Follow the evaluation step in BEVFormer, a json file containing perception results will be generated.
-# Then run text_converter.py to convert it to structured natural language.
+Then run text_converter.py to convert it to structured natural language.
+# A jsonl file containing model answers will be generated, run convert2pkl.py to extract the predicted trajectory and save in pkl file.
+Then run the evaluation script to get results.
+sh scripts/run_evaluation.sh stp3 experiments/predictions.pkl
 ```
 ## close loop evaluation
 Setting up NuPlan dataset following [official doc](https://nuplan-devkit.readthedocs.io/en/latest/dataset_setup.html).